A birational lifting of the Stanley-Thomas word on products of two chains: Lifting to the noncommutative realm

 \subsection{Introduction to noncommutative dynamics}

-Our main result, Theorem~\ref{thm:st}, lifts to the noncommutative realm, where we replace our field $\kk$ with a skew field $\bbs$ of characteristic zero.
+Our main result, Theorem~\ref{thm:st}, lifts to the noncommutative realm, where we replace our field $\kk$ with a skew field\footnote{Here a \emph{skew field} or \emph{division ring} is a ring with 1 in which every nonzero element has a multiplicative inverse.
+Multiplication in a skew field must be associative, but need not be commutative (the only field axiom not required).} $\bbs$ of characteristic zero.
 This realm was first considered in unpublished work by Grinberg who conjectured that the periodicity of birational rowmotion on $[a]\times[b]$ (i.e., the order of this map is $a+b$) holds even when we consider noncommuting variables.
 In earlier work we expanded this by defining the transfer maps and antichain rowmotion in this realm~\cite[\S5]{BAR-motion}.
-We always require the generic constant $C\in \bbs$ to be in the \emph{center} of $\bbs$ (i.e., $C$ commutes with every element of $\bbs$).
+We always require the generic constant $\kappa\in \bbs$ to be in the \emph{center} of $\bbs$ (i.e., $\kappa$ commutes with every element of $\bbs$).
+We use the term \textbf{partial map} to describe the analogue of a birational map over skew fields~\cite[Remark~5.5]{BAR-motion}.